Brinyte WT01 Apollo Flashlight Review

 - UI is too simple and not in a good way

-- Standby power usage is too high for me to trust leaving this on the charge base
+- Standby power usage is too high for me to trust leaving this on the charging base

 - This light was provided by Brinyte for review.
 I was not paid to write this review.